Parton distributions with higher twist and jet power corrections: Determination of Higher Twist and Jet Power Corrections

 \subsection{Determination of Linear Power Corrections to Jets and Dijets}

 We now turn to the determination of power corrections for jet observables.
-The jet cross-sections included in the NNPDF4.0 fit are double differential single-inclusive jet data at $\sqrt{s} = 8$ TeV and dijet cross-sections at $\sqrt{s} = 7$ TeV from ATLAS~\cite{ATLAS:2017kux,ATLAS:2013jmu} and CMS~\cite{CMS:2016lna,CMS:2012ftr}.
-No kinematic cuts were applied to these data in NNPDF4.0.
+The jet cross-sections included in the NNPDF4.0 fit are double differential single-inclusive jet data at $\sqrt{s} = 8$ TeV and dijet cross-sections at $\sqrt{s} = 7$ TeV from ATLAS~\cite{ATLAS:2017kux,ATLAS:2013jmu} and CMS~\cite{CMS:2016lna,CMS:2012ftr}, following a detailed study of the reliability and impact of the datasets~\cite{AbdulKhalek:2020jut}.
+The jets are constructed in both cases using the anti-$k_T$ algorithm, and the data used in the fit were those with $R=0.6$ for ATLAS, $R=0.7$ for CMS.

+The published datasets are at hadron level.
+Hadronization, underlying event and multi-parton corrections were estimated by the experimentalists from the spread in several runs of final state Monte Carlos with different tunes and input PDFs, was included in the covariance matrix.
+However the spread in the ATLAS estimates is very wide (consistent with zero), while that from CMS is much narrower, and significantly nonzero, particularly at low scale.
+Given this fact, it was decided in NNPDF4.0 not to correct the central values of the data, but to implement only an overall hadronization uncertainty as a contribution to the experimental covariance matrix.
 An internal cut on the jet $p_T$ was applied to the single-jet measurements of CMS in order to avoid points for which $p_T \lesssim 70$~GeV, where fixed-order calculations are not reliable.
 This cut is not necessary for ATLAS single-jet data since the lowest $p_T$ bin starts at $70$~GeV.
-Finally, no additional cuts are applied to dijet data, as the lowest value of the hard scale is one order of magnitude larger than that for the single-inclusive jet data.
-These considerations will become relevant in the discussion below.
+No additional cuts are applied to dijet data, as the lowest value of the hard scale is one order of magnitude larger than that for the single-inclusive jet data.
+All these considerations will become relevant in the discussion below.

 As discussed in Sec.~\ref{sec:methodology}, we use the same methodology as for the higher twist determination, but with a different prior.
 For jet observables, the prior is still centred on zero, but given the expectation that $H(\eta)$ might be relatively large, we allow the shift to vary in the range $[-20.0, 20.0]$~GeV.
 As for the HT, we check that the results are independent of the prior by varying it by a factor of two in either direction.